Crunchyroll Anime Award for Anime of the Year: Studios

 As of 2023, MAPPA is the only studio to receive multiple wins for the award.
 They were also nominated ten times, the most of any studio to date.

-As of 2024, 56 nominations have been given to 25 different studios, of which there are 4 joint nominations consisting of two studios, given a total of 60 nominees so far.
-Only Bones, Wit Studio, and MAPPA, have received multiple nominations in one year, with MAPPA done it thrice in 2020, 2021, and 2023, while Bones did the same twice in 2016 and 2019.
+As of 2025, 62 nominations have been given to 25 different studios, of which there are 5 joint nominations consisting of two studios, given a total of 60 nominees so far.
+Only Bones Film, Wit Studio, and MAPPA have received multiple nominations in one year, with MAPPA winning thrice in 2020, 2021, and 2023, while Bones Film did the same thrice in 2016, 2019 and 2025.

 MAPPA received the most wins (4) and nominations (10) for an anime studio, with Jujutsu Kaisen became the only anime to win multiple awards.